hasura/graphql-engine/graphql/manual/queries/nested-object-queries.rst

 .. note::

-    The name of the nested object is the same as the name of the `1:many` or `1:1` relationship configured in the console
+    The name of the nested object is the same as the name of the object or array relationship configured in the console